How to Become a Teacher of Your Profession

 Wanting a change from your current job does not necessarily mean you have to quit your industry altogether.
 Considering a career change doesnt have to involve a complete re-start, learn from scratch and land at the bottom of the pay scale type of situation.
 You do have another option!

-Wodonga TAFE are proud to be offering the most current version of the training and assessment qualification, Certificate IV in Training and Assessment (TAE40116).
+Wodonga TAFE is proud to be offering the most current version of the training and assessment qualification, Certificate IV in Training and Assessment (TAE40116).

 This is a nationally accredited course offered to students in blended learning mode that combines on-campus classes with online learning and qualifies you as a Trainer and Assessor.

 Studying a TAE course is great for professionals who are wanting to take a step back from the physical side of their role and move into imparting their knowledge onto the next group of professionals coming into the industry.
 Throughout the course students gain many skills designed to build them into successful trainers who are well practised and competent presenters and facilitators, such as: